Mass Spectrometry Data Center

 We collaborate with many commercial, government and academic entities in an effort to better provide high-quality reference data and software products for mass spectrometrists.

 This site describes and provides access to mass spectral data products and updates from NIST.
 A variety of data products are available, including EI and tandem MS libraries (small molecule and peptide), a GC retention index collection as well as certain freely available, specialized spectral libraries.
-Freely available data analysis tools include AMDIS (Automated Mass Spectral Deconvolution and Identification System for GC/MS) and MS Interpreter (for fragmentation analysis).
+Freely available data analysis tools include AMDIS (Automated Mass Spectral Deconvolution and Identification System for GC/MS), MS Interpreter (for fragmentation analysis) and the Glyco Mass Calculator (for analysis of glycoforms).

 NIST is developing a peptide mass spectral library as an extension of the NIST/EPA/NIH Mass Spectral Library.
 The purpose of the library is to provide peptide reference data for laboratories employing mass spectrometry-based proteomics methods for protein analysis.
 Mass spectral libraries identify these compounds in a more sensitive and robust manner than alternative methods.
 These databases are freely available for testing and development of new applications.

 Standard Reference Material (SRM) 1950 was designed to support a growing demand for complex biological reference materials such as human plasma.
 SRM/D pages provide interactive access to experimental data produced at NIST and by its customers organized by SRM.
 Since NIST can only certify a limited number of analytes per SRM, these pages provide access to additional analyte data.